-- a) The Authority reserves the right to require appraisals on all development proposals. - b) If the Authority deems submitted acquisition costs of land and/or buildings to be unusual or excessive, an appraisal will be required. - c) In such a case, the Authority will hire the appraiser at the expense of the Applicant. - d) The land value and building(s) value will be appraised "as is" and reported separately. - e) The Authority will use discretion in allowing acquisition costs in excess of appraised value.
+- a) The Authority reserves the right to require appraisals on all development proposals. - b) If the Authority deems submitted acquisition costs of land and/or buildings to be unusual or excessive, an appraisal will be required.
+In such a case, the Authority will hire the appraiser at the expense of the Applicant. - c) If the appraisal does not substantiate the purchase price submitted in the tax credit application the Authority will decrease the amount proposed in the application to match the appraised price.
+In such a case, the Authority will hire the appraiser at the expense of the Applicant. - d) The land value and building(s) value will be appraised "as is" and reported separately. - e) The Authority will use discretion in allowing acquisition costs in excess of appraised value.
 These situations will be reviewed on a case-by-case basis and the Applicant must provide justification to support acquisition costs in excess of the appraised value.
 If the Authority finds the justification offered to be unacceptable, acquisition costs in excess of the appraised value will be excluded from the development's eligible basis. - f) Developments not meeting minimum underwriting requirements or found to be financially infeasible as a result of this reduction will be disqualified.